What Veronum collects

 The desktop app

-Veronum Desktop (a separate macOS app, optional, free trial then paid) extends the same actions into your local codebase.
-It stores its data the same way: local-first, with cloud sync to Supabase only for shared sessions you opt into.
-Same privacy rules apply.
+Veronum Desktop (a separate macOS app, optional, free trial then paid) loads the same website and extends the same actions into your local codebase.
+Your project files stay local — cloud sync to Supabase happens only for shared sessions you opt into.
+Like the website, the desktop app runs product analytics (see below).

 Deleting your data